JustinPatenaude/balticathletics/products/field-marking.md

     - This machine accepts “T” or “H” nozzle paint cans.

     One in stock
+- title: Kwik Goal 6A62 Field Line Paint (White)
+  image: "/line paint.jpeg"
+  price: 105
+  description: |
+    - Sold in a case of 12
+    - Is compatible with the 6A401 Wet Striper
+- title: Kwik Goal 6A611 Field Line Paint (Orange)
+  image: "/6A611__57657.1626929827.jpg"
+  price: 120
+  description: |-
+    - Sold only in a case of 12, 18 oz cans
+    - can be used to line a wide variety of multi-sport fields.
+    - is compatible with the 6A401 Wet Striper.
+    - ONE only in stock
 - title: Professional Field Marking Chalk - 50 lb bag
   image: "/chalkformarking.jpg"
   price: 35